Hebron glass

 Traditionally, the glass was melted using local raw materials, including sand from neighboring villages, sodium carbonate (from the Dead Sea), and coloring additives such as iron oxide and copper oxide.
 Nowadays, recycled glass is often used instead.
-Glass production in Hebron is a family trade, the secrets of which have been preserved and passed down by a few Palestinian families who operate the glass factories located just outside the city.
+Glass production in Hebron is a family trade and art, the secrets of which have been preserved and passed down by a few Palestinian families who operate the glass factories located just outside the city.
 The products made include glass jewelry, such as beads, bracelets, and rings, as well as stained glass windows, and glass lamps.
 However, due to the Palestinian–Israeli conflict and Israel's occupation of the West Bank, glass production has suffered a decline.

 History

 Glass Works, photo taken 1900-1920 by American Colony, Jerusalem.